Are American Universities Still the Best in the World?

 In the most recent version, published in 2018, the U.S. ranks first, followed by the United Kingdom, Australia, Germany, Canada, France, the Netherlands, China, South Korea, and Japan.

 QS also ranks universities individually.
-In its 2022 edition, five of the top 10 universities are American, as are 12 of the top 25.
+In its 2024 edition, four of the top 10 universities are American, as are 11 of the top 25.

 So on the matter of the world's best higher education system, it's one vote for the U.S. from QS.